 It is believed that finding a method to measure our biological age would be very useful in assessing more accurately our individual risk to age related diseases.
 This information would allow individuals to undergo treatments to prevent them occurring, as well as measure the effectiveness of possible preventative treatments.

-One mechanism which researchers believe could be at the root of biological aging is oxygen, as by-products in the body can be damaging as they act as ‘free-radicals’ which can cause harm to our cells and genetic material — a process known as oxidative damage.
+One mechanism which researchers believe could be at the root of biological aging is oxygen.
+By-products in the body can be damaging as they act as ‘free-radicals’ which can cause harm to our cells and genetic material.
+This is a process known as oxidative damage.

 A team of China-based scientists have designed a simple urine test that can tell how much our bodies have aged by measuring a marker of cellular damage.
 The test measures the amount of a biomarker of oxidative damage in the body using liquid chromatography.

-Previous animal research carried out by the research team found that levels of 8-oxoGsn tend to increase with age and can be detected with a simple urine test.
+Previous animal research found that levels of 8-oxoGsn tend to increase with age.
+This can be detected with a simple urine test.
 In the new study, therefore, they wanted to determine if the same applied to humans.

 Using samples from over 1000 people (aged between 2 and 90), and using the application of UHPLC to determine age, the research team found that the levels of the biomarker — 8-oxoGsn — increased as age increased.

 It was also found that levels of 8-oxoGsn did not seem to differ among men and women, except in postmenopausal women, who had higher levels of this marker.
 The authors speculate that this may be due to the drop in estrogen in postmenopausal women.